Kaushal2612/Kafka-Using-Java/README.md

   - perform maven build from terminal: **mvn spring-boot:run** for HelloProducer Application,
   - perform maven build from terminal: **mvn spring-boot:run** for HelloConsumer Application

-Now send the POST request with the following details:
+Now send the POST Request with the following details:
  - Request Url: localhost:8080/kafka/producer
  - Request Body: {"name":"Apache Kafka", "message":"This is the message"}